Get Schooled

 Say it early!

-The longer you wait to express your own boundaries, the more uncomfortable it becomes for the person asking something of you to hear that “No.” Whether you need more time on an assignment, can’t make it to lunch with your friend, or just need some alone time, it's important to say “No” ASAP.
+The longer you wait to express your boundaries, the more uncomfortable it becomes for the person asking something of you to hear it.
+Whether you can't pick up an extra shift at work, make it to lunch with your friend, or just need some alone time, it's important to say no ASAP.
 This gives both you and the other person more time to readjust and make new plans that work best with your schedules.

 Be honest

-Setting boundaries for yourself and saying “No” to things you don’t want to do or don't have the time/capacity to do can go a long way with the people you care about.
-Being honest about the things you have going on is a valuable life skill, and can better help the people in your life understand what's on your plate, and your limitations.
+Setting boundaries for yourself and saying no to things you don’t want to do or don't have the time or capacity to do can go a long way with the people you care about.
+Being honest about the things you have going on is a valuable life skill, and can better help the people in your life understand what's on your plate.
 Lying about why you can't commit to plans can cause avoidable drama and stress down the road, so it's better to always be honest.
-Life can be chaotic sometimes, and needing time for yourself is not a reflection of personal failure or disrespect for the person asking something of you!
+Life can be chaotic sometimes, and needing time for yourself is not a reflection of personal failure or disrespect toward the person asking something of you!

 Suggest an alternative

 Setting boundaries or asking for help can look different based on who you're communicating with.
-If friends want to make plans that don't work for you, try offering a different time or activity that’s more in line with your interests.
-If you're feeling overwhelmed with your schoolwork, try asking a professor or teaching assistant for a slightly extended deadline.
-Suggesting alternatives is the best way to demonstrate respect for yourself, and for the person who might want/need something from you.
+If friends want to make plans that don't work for you, try offering a different time or activity.
+If you're feeling overwhelmed in school, try asking an educator for a slightly extended deadline.
+Suggesting alternatives is the best way to demonstrate respect for yourself and for the person who might want/need something from you.

 Let Get Schooled help you achieve your goals